-During the late 1950s and early 1960s, the Mallinckrodt Chemical Company (Mallinckrodt) contracted with Dow Chemical Company [currently Spectrulite Consortium, Inc.] [located at College and Weaver streets in Madison, Illinois] to perform extrusions of uranium metal and straightening of extruded uranium rods for the U.S. Atomic Energy Commission (AEC) at their plant.
-This plant comprises the Madison Site.
-The work was conducted on an extrusion press and straightening table located near the southwest end of Building 6.
+During the late 1950s and early 1960s, the Mallinckrodt Chemical Company contracted with the former Dow Chemical Company facility (currently Spectrulite Consortium, Inc.) located at College and Weaver streets in Madison, Illinois, to perform extrusions of uranium metal and straightening of extruded uranium rods for the U.S. Atomic Energy Commission (AEC).
+The work was conducted on an extrusion press and straightening table, located near the southwest end of Building 6.
 Records suggest that the total quantity of uranium involved in these operations was small and indicate that Mallinckrodt retained accountability for the uranium throughout the operations.
 Mallinckrodt was also responsible for removing unused uranium material and cleaning up facilities following operations.
-Detailed records describing the previous cleanup have not been located.
+Records detailing the previous cleanup have not been located.

 Prior to 1998, the U.S. Department of Energy (DOE), successor to the AEC, performed evaluations of previously used sites, where a potential for residual radioactive contamination was considered to exist.
 These evaluations were performed as part of the Formerly Utilized Sites Remedial Action Program (FUSRAP).
-Because of the lack of documentation to establish the radiological status of the Madison Site, a preliminary radiological survey was conducted in March 1989 by Oak Ridge National Laboratory (ORNL), under contract to DOE (ORNL 1990).
+Because of the lack of documentation to establish the radiological status of the former Dow Chemical Company facility (Madison Site), a preliminary radiological survey was conducted in March 1989 by Oak Ridge National Laboratory (ORNL), under contract to DOE (ORNL 1990).
 That survey identified low concentrations of uranium in dust on overhead structures, but concluded that this residual radioactive material did not pose a potential for significant radiation exposure to current building occupants.
 The report recommended further investigations to better define the extent of uranium contamination.

-On March 15, 1957, Mallinckrodt entered into a subcontract with Dow Chemical Company's (Dow) Madison Division Office in Madison, Illinois.
-This subcontract, issued under Mallinckrodt's primary contract W-14-108-eng-8, was for Dow to perform "certain research and development work in gamma phase extrusion of uranium metal" at the Madison, Illinois plant.
-The objective of this research was to determine factors in the extrusion of uranium metal that would affect the final selection and purchase of tools and auxiliary supplies for use with an extrusion press that was planned to be located at another AEC production facility.
+On March 15, 1957, Mallinckrodt Chemical Works entered into a subcontract with Dow Chemical Company's Madison Division Office in Madison, Illinois.
+This subcontract, issued under Mallinckrodt's primary contract W-14-108-eng-8, was for Dow to perform "certain research and development work in gamma phase extrusion of uranium metal".

+This work was performed at Dow's Madison, Illinois plant.
+The objective of this research was to determine factors in the extrusion of uranium metal that would effect the final selection and purchase of tools and auxiliary supplies for use with an extrusion press that was planned to be located at another AEC production facility.
+Dow performed this work on a "work cycle" basis.

-These factors included the properties of various die metals, the contour of the die cavity, the nature of the lubricant to apply to the uranium metal, the composition of the "follower block" (the material placed between the uranium metal and the ram press), and the speed at which the metal could be extruded.
+The research was to determine the properties of various die metals, the contour of the die cavity, the nature of the lubricant to apply to the uranium metal, the composition of the "follower block" (the material placed between the uranium metal and the ram press), and the speed at which the metal could be extruded.